fusion94/fusion94.org/src/content/blog/2025-07-18-dji-drone-ban-who-is-behind-it.md

 "Skydio is actively destroying the U.S. drone industry.
 Whether intentional or not, their direct ties to Representative Stefanik are being used to push the leading manufacturers out of the U.S. market," according to Vic Moss, UAS Regulatory Subject Matter Expert[^57].

-"These bills are not about national security—they are about Stefanik's political gain at the expense of an industry that is crucial for innovation and safety," argues a coalition of drone industry professionals[^58].
+"These bills are not about national security.
+They are about Stefanik's political gain at the expense of an industry that is crucial for innovation and safety," argues a coalition of drone industry professionals[^58].

 ### The Innovation Argument